Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

-As discussed above, the current fluctuations are also influenced by two sources of Coulomb interactions: (i) inter-mode interaction at the same edge, and (ii) interaction within the central QPC in the process of the two-particle scattering (Figs.~\ref{fig:experiment}c $\&$ \ref{fig:experiment}d).
-However, the influence of these interactions on the EP and SEE is negligible in our setup, as Figs.~\ref{fig:experiment}e $\&$ \ref{fig:experiment}f demonstrate (see also Supplementary section~S2).
+As discussed above, the current fluctuations are also influenced by two sources of Coulomb interactions: (i) inter-mode interaction at the same edge, and (ii) interaction within the central QPC in the process of the two-particle scattering (Figs.~\ref{fig:experiment}B $\&$ \ref{fig:experiment}C).
+However, the influence of these interactions on the EP and SEE is negligible in our setup, which is in great contrast to, e.g., Refs.~\cite{SaragaPRL04,SaragaPRB05}, where entanglement is purely interaction-induced; see also Refs.~\cite{PeresBook,SchliemannPRA01}, as Figs.~\ref{fig:experiment}D $\&$ \ref{fig:experiment}E demonstrate (see also SI Section~S2).
 Thus, the measured current noise indeed yields the information on statistics-induced entanglement.